syncfusion-content/flutter-docs/Flutter/cartesian-charts/technical-indicators.md

 * [`dashArray`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators/dashArray.html) - Used to render the indicators with dashes.

-N>: If you giving series and indicator in the chart, you can add the same [`seriesName`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators/seriesName.html) to the series and indicator, otherwise you can directly bind the [`dataSource`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators/dataSource.html) to the [`indicators`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/indicators.html) property.
+>**NOTE**: If you giving series and indicator in the chart, you can add the same [`seriesName`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators/seriesName.html) to the series and indicator, otherwise you can directly bind the [`dataSource`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators/dataSource.html) to the [`indicators`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/indicators.html) property.

 ## Indicator Types